cehteh/header-vec/README.md

 * `std`
   Enables API's that requires stdlib features.
 Provides more compatibility to `Vec`.
+  This feature is enabled by default.
+* `atomic_append`
+  Enables the `atomic_push` API's that allows extending a `HeaderVec` with interior mutability from a single thread by a immutable handle.
-  This feature is not enabled by default.
+  This feature is enabled by default.